Logiqx/gps-guides/guidance/coros/setup/README.md

 #### Touch Screen

 Some watches have a touch screen which can behave erratically during watersport activities.
-This can be disabled in the system settings, or toggled by pressing / holding the "down" and "start" buttons.
+This can be disabled in the system settings.

 System -> More Settings